Mrt134/Experimental/sphinxtesting/template.rst

 Commands should use the same font typewriter font as filenames.
 Already fixed - set to inconsolata: monospace + bolded.

-..
-TODO Filename background are somewhat distracting and reduce contrast.
+Filename background are somewhat distracting and reduce contrast.
 Maybe just use a different foreground color and no background?
+#3681-3691: replaced padding to 1px, border-radius to 4px.
+Altered background-color to #e6ede9 for very slight off white box to emphasize the role command.

-..
-TODO Remove either bold on menuselection, leave background color.
+Remove either bold on menuselection, leave background color.
+Deleted font-weight: 600 line and altered background color to #e8ede6

-..
-TODO Reduce height of menuselection boxes to same as guilabel, maybe reduce both, but make them the same.
+Reduce height of menuselection boxes to same as guilabel, maybe reduce both, but make them the same.
 Same with :kbd:, reduce to same height as others.
+All boxes are have exactly the same values now, but :kbd: role has a 1 pixel solid black border to simulate the outline of a computer key.

-..
-TODO Can the "view page source" links be removed?
+Can the "view page source" links be removed?
+Edited conf.py, uncomment html_show_sourcelink and set to False.

-..
-TODO Make figure captions normal size font.
+Make figure captions normal size font.
+.css line #2173: change font-size to 100% updated to sphinx 1.4.6 - this fixed numfig bug; numfig no longer needs to be listed as a sphinx extension.

-..
-TODO Make table titles and figure captions consistent?
+Make table titles and figure captions consistent?
-   (Both on top or on bottom, left- or center-justified)
+(Both on top or on bottom, left- or center-justified) Not sure about this one - tables are flexible to the writer.
+Captions seem to be always displayed at the bottom of the image, with the text justified left.